 - Curate your reputation and use these insights to improve upon your internal processes and image.

-Whichever platform you use to find new recruits, what’s clear is that there’s no shortage of great job boards in 2020.
-The best way to find out what works with you is to give it a shot and measure the results.
+Whichever platform you use to find new recruits, what’s clear is that there’s no shortage of great job boards The best way to find out what works with you is to give it a shot and measure the results.
 Happy hunting!